 7 Tips for Winter Home Decor after Christmas

-Winter home decor can be easy if you allow some of your Christmas items to stay.
-Read on to see how I am transitioning my Christmas decor to winter.
+Winter home decor can feel unsettling and blah after all of the festive Christmas decorating is taken down.
+Read on to see how I am transitioning my Christmas decor to cozy winter home.

 Winter decor tips